jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/eleventh-month/MinutesForMeetingForWorshipForBusiness.md

         1. The Budget looks like it has been in the past, [Sarah][SarahCallbeck] updated the expenses in the Budget, she also took out some expenses as book entries, insurance and websites expires moved from prepaid to expense.
-Took out duplications at the end for the true.
+Took out duplication at the end for the true.

             1. The budge shortfall is only $280.90 for 2014 over last year's 2013 budget.
                 Cost reductions canceled Dex and reduction in book-keeping expenses.